 Also, straw can slow the growth of warm season crops like tomatoes.
 For more information, check out this article from the Michigan State University Extension on selecting mulches for your vegetable garden.

 If you do decide to use straw, a thicker layer may be necessary to prevent weeds from growing.
-If you mulch multiple times during the growing season, consider how much you have already put down.
+If you mulch multiple times during the growing season, consider how much you have already put down (and how fast the straw is decomposing).

 If you already have a thick layer of mulch, you may not need any more, or you may only need another inch due to settling.
 Remember that too much mulch can kill your plants, so don’t overdo it!